Britax B-Safe Ultra Review

 Britax believes families can enjoy every moment more if they have the right product to make life easier.
-The company tries to create products with intuitive safe designs with children in mind.
+The company tries to create products, like car seats across types and strollers, with intuitive, safe designs with children in mind.
 Britax has been creating baby gear for 70+ years and came to the USA in 1996.

 The B-Safe Ultra crash test results indicate a basic level of protection compared to competitors in this review.

-While the sensor results in our crash test of the Ultra do fall within with Federal guidelines (FMVSS 213), other competing seats have better results indicating a potential additional margin of protection compared to the Ultra.
+While the sensor results in our crash test of the Ultra do fall within federal guidelines (FMVSS 213), other competing seats have better results indicating a potential additional margin of protection compared to the Ultra.

-Britax claims some kind of side impact protection (SIP) and has a honeycomb-shaped impact zone on the shell of this seat to "absorb forces".
-We were unable to locate any information on how these features were tested or even if they were.
-There is no Federal requirement to test these kinds of features or claims for truth or efficacy.
+Britax claims some kind of side impact protection (SIP) and has a honeycomb-shaped impact zone on the shell of this seat to "absorb forces."
+We could not locate any information on how these features were tested or even if they were.
+There is no federal requirement to test these features or claims for truth or efficacy.
 Plus, there are no agreed-upon definitions for things like SIP when it comes to the car seat industry.
 We would love more transparency about these features and what they bring to the table.

 Ease of Install - LATCH

-The Ultra earns its lowest installation performance with the LATCH system in our tests.
+In our tests, the Ultra earns its lowest installation performance with the LATCH system.
 Given that LATCH is supposed to be an easy way to install a car seat to ensure a stable connection, it is a shame that the Ultra fails to offer ease of use in this test.
 While it is challenging compared to some of the competition, it isn't a struggle either.

 The Ultra offers an adjustable foot base (above left)to help find the right installation angle based on the level (above right) guidelines on the side of the base.

 Ease of Install - Belt

 Installing the B-Safe Ultra is easier using the vehicle belt and the final connection feels more stable than when using LATCH.